tearflake/symp-intro/docs/symp.md

 > Advanced programmers
 >
 > **[abstract]**
-> Symp is a symbolic orchestration framework that embeds computation, semantics, and user interface construction within a unified tree-structured program model.
+> Symp is a symbolic coordination framework that embeds computation, semantics, and user interface construction within a unified tree-structured program model.
 It connects Symbolmatch, Symbolverse, Symbolprose, and Symbolfront into an executable composition layer, where each component is named, loaded, referenced, and executed through a declarative node system.
 Symp turns file-system hierarchy into a first-class part of program structure, enabling programs to be organized, executed, and reasoned about as symbolic trees rather than linear code files.

 ## table of contents